Middle Ground (song)

 "Middle Ground" is a song by American pop rock band Maroon 5.
-It was released as a single through 222, Interscope, and Polydor Records on May 19, 2023.
+It was released as a single through 222 and Interscope Records on May 19, 2023.

 The remix, a collaboration with American country singer Mickey Guyton, was released on August 11, 2023.

 Background

 In a March 2023 interview with Ryan Seacrest on On Air with Ryan Seacrest, Adam Levine revealed that new music was to be released within the year.
 "We are working on something that is unbelievably cool [...]
 I'm very excited about this thing," he said to Seacrest.
 On May 11, 2023, the band announced on social media that "Middle Ground" would be released on May 19, 2023.

 Composition

 A pop and soft rock song, "Middle Ground" was written by Adam Levine, Andrew Watt, Gregory Heinn, Jon Bellion, Marvin Hemmings, Pete Nappi, and Rodney "Darkchild" Jerkins and was produced by Andrew Watt, Jon Bellion, and Pete Nappi.